kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 - **Evaluation Results**:
   - **Mean Squared Error (MSE)**: 2489327021491947008.00
   - **Root Mean Squared Error (RMSE)**: 1577760128.00
+  - **Sum of Squared Error (SSE)**: 358463091094840344576.00
   - **Coefficient of Determination (R²)**: 0.22

 The model was trained on a dataset containing various typing performance metrics, making it a reliable choice for analyzing and predicting typing performance.

 ## Intended Use

 This model is designed to predict typing performance metrics such as words per minute (WPM), accuracy, and consistency.
-You can use it for applications like:
+It can be used for applications like:
 - Typing speed and accuracy analysis
 - Typing performance improvement
 - Typing training and education
-- Any other application where analyzing typing performance is useful
+- Any other application where analyzing typing performance is useful.

 ## Limitations